Cedar Behavioral Health offers same-day admission. Call (508) 310-4580

 Types of Personality Disorder Tests

 Personality disorders are categorized in the diagnostic and statistical manual (DSM-5) into three clusters based on similar characteristics: Cluster A (Odd or Eccentric Disorders), Cluster B (Dramatic, Emotional, or Erratic Disorders), and Cluster C (Anxious or Fear Disorders), including cluster b personality disorders, obsessive compulsive personality disorder, antisocial personality disorder, narcissistic personality disorder, and personality traits, as outlined in the fifth edition.
+Each cluster is also associated with distinct patterns of thinking that influence how individuals perceive and interact with the world.

 Within these clusters, various disorder tests exist, each designed to identify specific symptoms and traits associated with different personality disorders.